Does employee engagement have an impact?

-I recently read an interesting article in the Harvard Business Review in which Rosabeth Moss Kanter described the happiest people she knows as those who are dedicated to dealing with some of the most daunting problems the world has to offer, and who face those challenges with the conviction that they can do something about them.
+This touched on the theme of my own piece – effective strategy execution needs employee buy-in and commitment over time – and made me think of an article by Rosabeth Moss Kanter which appeared in the Harvard Business Review earlier this year.
+In that article Moss Kanter describes the happiest people she knows as those who are dedicated to dealing with some of the most daunting problems the world has to offer, and who face those challenges with the conviction that they can do something about them.
 Happiness, she says, comes from the feeling that they are making a difference, and she goes on to say that she sees the same spirit in business teams creating new initiatives that they believe in.

-This struck a chord.
-At Digital Opinion we’ve run engagement workshops that start by asking people to think about a time in which they felt fully engaged, and to recall the circumstances and feelings associated with the experience.
-Very frequently they talk about being seconded to a small team set up to solve a specific difficult problem.
+This ties in with our experiences at Digital Opinion.
+When we’ve asked people to think about a time in which they felt fully engaged, and to recall the circumstances and feelings they very often talk about being seconded to a small team set up to solve a specific difficult problem.
 The feelings they describe are:

 - A sense of ownership and responsibility

 - Feeling part of a cohesive team united by a common, clearly defined goal

 - A shared belief in the goal and how its achievement would benefit the broader organisation.

 These feelings mirror almost exactly the three primary sources of motivation that Moss